Azure-Samples/cosmosdb-springboot-aks/README.md

     kubectl get pods -l=app=spring-cosmos-app -w
     ```

+   > [!NOTE]
    > You can check application logs using: `kubectl logs -f $(kubectl get pods -l=app=spring-cosmos-app -o=jsonpath='{.items[0].metadata.name}') -c spring-cosmos-app`

 ## Access the application endpoint

+In this section, you will test the application by invoking its REST endpoints.

 1. Run this command to access the application locally over port `8080`: